michaela-lee2/pancreatic-islet_scRNA-seq_GSE153855/diabetes-beta-cell-scrnaseq/README.md

   sub-cluster marker genes against non-Beta islet cell markers; re-run the marker gene step on your own clustering if the resolution or sub-cluster numbering changes.
+## Results
+- When focusing specifically on beta cells in diabetes, the key finding is not a dramatic loss of cell numbers, but the emergence of beta-cell subtypes under ER stress and UPR activation, leading to impaired insulin production and protein-folding function in T2D.

 ## License